Zayn Malik Gets New Tattoo As Gigi Hadid Joins #TiedTogether Campaign

 Of course, if anyone has a Gigi Hadid original horse photo from her childhood, the chances that it will eventually become a collector’s item is highly likely.

-[Feature Image by Frazer Harrison/Getty Images for Billboard]
+[Featured Image by Frazer Harrison/Getty Images for Billboard]